Lucien Bulathsinhala

-Kala Suri Raigama Bulathsinhalage Lucien Perera (born 25 December 1942, ලූෂන් බුලත්සිංහල), popularly as Lucien Bulathsinhala, is an actor and director in Sri Lankan cinema, theater, and television.
-Considered one of the iconic figures in Sinhala theater and television, Bulathsinhala has produced several critically acclaimed theater plays in a career spanning for more than five decades.
+Kala Suri Raigama Bulathsinghalage Lucian Perera (born 30 May 1942, ලූෂන් බුලත්සිංහල), popularly as Lucian Bulathsinghala, is an actor and director in Sri Lankan cinema, theater, and television.
+Considered one of the iconic figures in Sinhala theater and television, Lucian Bulathsinghala has produced several critically acclaimed theater plays in a career spanning for more than five decades.
 His stage play Tharavo Igilethi is considered a hallmark in Sinhala theater history.
 Apart from acting, he is a versatile character who performed as director, poet, playwright and lyricist.

 Personal life

-He was born on 25 December 1942 in coastal village Wedikanda in Ratmalana, Sri Lanka.
-His father Raigama Bulathsinhalage Martin Perera was a dedicated socialist.
+He was born on 30th May 1942 in coastal village Wedikanda in Ratmalana, Sri Lanka.
+His father Raigama Bulathsinghalage Martin Perera was a dedicated socialist.
 His mother Senarath Godage Jane Nona was a housewife.
 He has three brothers and two sisters.
 He went to Dharmaloka College in Ratmalana for primary education.
 Then he attended to Dehiwala Central College for secondary education and passed the A/L examination in 1963.
 Later he graduated from University of Peradeniya.
 At that time, he passed the clerical examination and took over as the only clerk at the Ambewela Government Farm.

-He was married to fellow actress Anula Mendis.
-Lucien met her when he went to act in Ranjith Tilakaratne's play Konthare.
+He was married to fellow actress Migel Hewage Anula Mendis.
+Lucian met her when he went to act in Ranjith Tilakaratne's play Konthare.
 Anula made acting debut in 1967 with the stage play Ledak Nathi Ledek produced by R. R. Samarakoon.
 Then she appeared in several critically acclaimed stage plays such as Tharavo Igilethi, Rathu Hattakari, Madhura Jawanika, Kuveni, Mahasara in which some were made by Lucien himself.
 She died on 16 October 2020 at the age of 73.
-The couple has one daughter Indrachapa (born 1970) and one son Harsha (born 1971).
+The couple has one daughter Indrachapa Bulathsinghala (born 1970) and one son Harsha Sanjeewa Bulathsinghala (born 1971).
 Harsha is also an actor, singer and musician who acted in several popular television serials.